stackbit-projects/adorable-sparrow-7d990/src/pages/faq.md

           continued use of or access to the website following the posting of any changes constitutes acceptance of those changes.
       - question: Contact
-        answer: >+
+        answer: >
-          Privacy Policy

-          This Privacy Policy describes how onlybookfans.com (the “Site” or “we”) collects, uses, and discloses your Personal Information when you visit or make a purchase from the Site.

-          Collecting Personal Information
+          For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at support@onlybookfans.com
   - type: contact_section
     image: images/promo.jpg
     section_id: contact_section